Mumsfilibaba/DXR-Project/CodeStandard.md

 ```
 if (condition)
 {
-  //Statements
+  // Statements
 }
 else
 {
-  //Statements
+  // Statements
 }
 ```
-* Note that single if-statements should be avoided.
+* Avoid single-line if-statements.
 This is to minimize the amount of bugs in the application.

 * Conditional (ternary) operator are allowed
 ```